 The Carver C7 was designed to be very low maintenance, but it does have a few mechanical parts, like bearings and a spring, so a little care will give you maximum performance and extend the life of your truck.
 A light machine oil in the thrust bearings will prevent them from rusting and keep them rotating freely, just like your wheel bearings.
 The spring parts are protected inside the baseplate and need little maintenance, but if they get squeaky, an application of grease on the spring parts will keep everything moving smoothly and quietly.
 First remove the truck from the board, then unscrew the spring bolt and slide it out and the spring parts can be easily removed.
 Grease all the moving parts and reassemble: place the spring nut against the inner cavity wall, drop the spring into the housing and snug it up against the nut, hook the link onto the link pin and snap it over the spring.
 Finally, re-insert and tighten the spring bolt, starting the threading first by hand to avoid cross threading.
 All maintenance can be performed using a standard skate wrench, like the Carver PIPEWRENCH.
 While at first glance the C7 may look complicated, it’s actually very simple to take apart and reassemble.
 The exploded-view drawing shows you at a glance the order and names of all the parts for quick reference.

-Express Delivery from $10.
-NEW ZEALAND EXPRESS COURIER $10 FLAT RATE or FREE SHIPPING on all orders over $199.
-WORLDWIDE EXPRESS COURIER $50 flat rate on all orders.
+$15 EXPRESS POST flat rate per order NEW ZEALAND EXPRESS COURIER $15 FLAT RATE or FREE SHIPPING on all orders over $99.
+WORLDWIDE EXPRESS COURIER $30 to USA/Canada/Asia and $60 to rest of the world.
 All orders are dispatched promptly after you place your order.

 ESTIMATED DELIVERY TIMES

 Delivery times below may be affected by delays due to Covid situation.